War of 17–92: Casselberry v. Fern Park

 Casselberry, Florida: The Only Municipality Without A Post Office

 Perhaps nothing annoyed devoted Casselberrians more than not having their own post office.
-But actually there was a post office in the heart of their city limits.
+But actually, there was a post office in the heart of their city limits.
 The only problem was the words on the outside said “Fern Park, Fla.”

 Hibbard Casselberry petitioned the postal service to rename the office to reflect its location properly as “Casselberry, Fla.”
 They refused.